4 Best Low Histamine Salad Dressings for Safer Greens

 • Melons

 The SIGHI Histamine List warns against most nuts, especially walnuts, cashews, and peanuts.
-Macadamias and chestnuts are fine.
+Macadamias and chestnuts are fine, and they also make great low-histamine snacks.

 Croutons